 As his business increased, Mr. Heydenryk hired European craftsmen to produce his work in a rented workspace above a showroom.
 He decided not to limit himself to the set pattern of period frame reproductions, and instead would create new finishes and designs for developing artists in New York and the rest of the country.
 Up until the 20th century, picture frame styles were often governed by architectural trends and the selection was frequently a mechanical process.
 This situation reached its zenith in the 19th century, when bright gold and ornate compositional mould frames were routinely used on paintings with little regard for design or color.

-Just as the Impressionist painters altered the finishes of picture frames to suit their palettes, Mr. Heydenryk revolutionized framing by designing alternative solutions based on aesthetic values.
+Just as 19th-century Impressionist painters created new frame finishes to suit their palettes, Mr. Heydenryk revolutionized framing by designing alternative solutions based on aesthetic values.
 As a result, the artwork is enhanced instead of overpowered by the frame.
 In addition to inventing new mouldings, finishes and carvings, Heydenryk is credited with introducing the wormy chestnut frame in 1938.
 He used wood from trees destroyed by blight and applied new finishes, both painted and stained, that worked superbly with a wide variety of paintings, from primitive portraits to rural landscapes.

 "It worked out beautifully," Mr. Heydenryk recalled later in an interview.
 "Hartley was very happy about the fact that his paintings looked fully dressed."1 Hudson Walker would later maintain that the Heydenryk frames contributed greatly to Hartley's rise in reputation and sales in the 1940s.2 Mr. Heydenryk and Hartley continued to work together until the artist's death in 1943.3 The frame designs created exclusively for Hartley are still made in the present-day shop, and the originals are now considered collectibles.

-In addition to Hartley, some of the major American artists of the 20th century visited the Heydenryk showroom to frame their original paintings.
-Edward Hopper was a loyal customer for 20 years, from 1947 until his death in 1967.
-Other painters who framed their artwork at the House of Heydenryk include John Marin, Georgia O'Keeffe, Stuart Davis, Andrew Wyeth, Milton Avery, Charles Sheeler, Philip Evergood, John Sloan, Romare Bearden, Max Weber, Jacob Lawrence and Raphael and Moses Soyer.
+In addition to Hartley, many major American artists of the 20th century visited the Heydenryk showroom to frame their original paintings.
+Edward Hopper was a client for 20 years, first visiting the shop in 1947 and used Heydenryk designs on such 1960s masterpieces as A Woman in the Sun (Whitney Museum) and his last oil painting before his death in 1967, Two Comedians.
+Mr. Heydenryk worked directly with such Modernist masters as Georgia O'Keeffe, John Marin, Stuart Davis, Milton Avery, Charles Sheeler, Max Weber, Jacob Lawrence and Romare Bearden.
+The renowned figurative painters Andrew Wyeth, Philip Evergood, and Raphael and Moses Soyer also came to the House of Heydenryk to frame their works.

 During the 1940s and 1950s, Mr. Heydenryk simplified and modified his designs to meet the needs of the Abstract Expressionists.
 He supplied picture frames for early gallery exhibits by such artists as Robert Motherwell, Adolph Gottlieb and William Baziotes.

 Mr. Heydenryk worked regularly with the world's leading art dealers and made frames for gallery exhibitions of premier works by Henri Matisse, Marc Chagall, Joan Miró, Balthus, Jean Dubuffet and Yves Tanguy as well as Latin American artists including Wifredo Lam, Rufino Tamayo, Roberto Matta and Leonora Carrington.
-In later years, the House of Heydenryk built mouldings for masterworks by the Mexican painters Frida Kahlo and Diego Rivera.
+The legendary Mexican painters Diego Rivera and Frida Kahlo shared a studio in the same building as Mr. Heydenryk's first Manhattan office and visited his showroom.
+In later years, the House of Heydenryk would frame many of their masterworks for auction houses, dealers and collectors.

 Salvador Dalí and Mr. Heydenryk collaborated on numerous framing and other art-related projects during the 1950s and 1960s.
 Many of the frames that were designed for Dalí are based on 16th- and 17th-century motifs and are still made in the present-day shop.

-Salvador Dalí was a frequent visitor to the shop in the 1950s and 1960s.
-He would enter the showroom with a new original painting in one hand and a leashed ocelot on the other.
+Salvador Dalí was a frequent visitor to the shop for three decades from the 1940s through the 1960s.
+He would often enter the showroom with a new original painting in one hand and a leashed ocelot on the other.
 Dalí purchased Renaissance-period frames or custom-made Heydenryk originals that enhanced his surrealist imagery.
 In 1958, the Owen Cheatham Foundation sponsored the unique, once-in-a-lifetime collaboration between Mr. Heydenryk and Dalí in which the two masters created lighted shadow boxes for 28 Dalí-designed jewels.
+The exhibition toured and was seen across the country and was covered extensively by the press.

 Mr. Heydenryk continually searched for period frames across the United States and Europe, and gradually built up one of the largest collections in the nation.
 Museums, dealers and private collectors sought his advice in choosing and locating historically accurate antique frames for their artwork.